rebelsky/sams-assorted-musings-reflections/cnix-intro-1.md

 will make sense to our students, and that reflect my own perspectives on programming and program development.
-I also find that each of those books is simultaneously too basic (e.g., my students don't really need to learn about directory structures; they learned that in CSC 161 and elsewhere) and too advanced (e.g., I don't need to cover low-level system calls;
+I also find that each of those books is simultaneously too basic (e.g., my students don't really need to learn about directory structures; they learned that in CSC-161 [19] and elsewhere) and too advanced (e.g., I don't need to cover low-level system calls;
-they should learn those in CSC 211 or CSC 213).
-I'm targeting somewhere in between And, as noted above, the writings will allow me to teach more of a workshop-style class [15].
+they should learn those in CSC-211 [20] or CSC-213 [21]).
+I'm
+targeting somewhere in between And, as noted above, the writings will allow me to teach more of a workshop-style class [22].
 Also, lots of people continue to write books on topics that have already been covered in classic works.

 Will there be an audience beyond my students?
-I don't know.
+I don't know [23].
 I'm not sure that I really care.
 If this work allows my students to learn better, it's worth my time.